ibrahim-iftikhar/Illdy/README.md

 # Illdy
-This was my first website when I started We development.
+This was my first website I clonned when I started Web Development.
 This website is made only using HTML/CSS.